SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Extensions.rst

 Adding requirements to an extension in this way is described in :ref:`Generics_ExtensionWithWhereClause`.

+..
+FIXME: Doug writes...

+   I don’t feel like this example fits here, because SomeType is implied to be non-generic in the prior example, and we’ve studiously avoided generics.

 .. note::

    If you define an extension to add new functionality to an existing type,